-Just four miles from Wells-next-the-Sea, on the banks of the River Stiffkey
+Just four miles from Wells-next-the-Sea, Little Walsingham is on the banks of the River Stiffkey

 One of the many 14th and 15th century buildings in the village is now The Shirehall Museum, where you can discover more of Walsingham’s incredible history since 1061.
 Through the museum is the entrance to the Priory Gardens where you will find the impressive twin turreted 13th century arch, the remains of the medieval priory surrounded by stunning gardens with seasonal flowers.
 Visit the Walsingham Abbey Grounds, in February and be treated to a stunning display of snowdrops.